 Nitro Knowledge.
 Your Guide to Paying for College.

 If you're scrambling to fill a tuition gap for your child, you've probably considered taking out a PLUS loan from the federal government.
 While it may seem like an easy option — after all, it's right there on the financial aid award letter — it's not always the best option.
 Why?
-Because federal parent loans come with a much-higher interest rate than loans offered directly to students.
-The bottom line is that you may find a better deal elsewhere.
+Because in 2020, you may find a better deal elsewhere.

 It’s Monday morning, and you’re rushing to get to work on time.
 Suddenly, your car starts making a horrible cranking noise.
 You manage to get it to the shop, but the repair will cost thousands of dollars, and you simply don’t have that much money in the bank.
 What can you do?